JakeStanger/filexplorer/README.md

 ### Nginx configuration

-If you want to make the server publically available, you should use a reverse proxy.
+If you want to make the server publicly available, you should use a reverse proxy.
 If you are using Nginx, the following should work:

-> Of course you will need to change the root, server name, SSL certs and proxy port.
+> You will need to change the root, server name, SSL certs and proxy port.

 ```nginx
 server {